 The information about the Microsoft Deferred Compensation Plan has been updated for 2022.

 The Microsoft Deferred Compensation Plan (DCP) is available to employees who are Level 67 or higher.
 The plan allows you to defer a percentage of your salary and cash bonus.
 This can lower your taxable income and help reduce your tax bill.

-Deferred Compensation is an opportunity to save and invest dollars on a pre-tax basis, similar to your 401(k).
+You can save and invest dollars on a pre-tax basis, similar to your 401(k).
 Contributions can be invested into a selection of investment options.

 - November 1 – 30: Elect to defer up to 75% of next year’s salary